golubitsky/blog/quotes.md

 > For most of the kind of commercial software that we work on at ThoughtWorks, TDD is an essential.

 — Martin Fowler, same as previous quote

+> Clean code honors the deep roots of wisdom beneath our broader culture, or our culture as it once was, or should be, and _can_ be with attentiveness to detail.

+> You should name a variable using the same care with which you name a first-born child.

+> Quality is the result of a million selfless acts of care—not just of any great method that descends from the heavens.
+That these acts are simple doesn't mean that they are simplistic, and it hardly means that they are easy.
+They are nonetheless the fabric of greatness and, more so, of beauty, in any human endeavor.
+To ignore them is not yet to be fully human.

+James Coplien, forward to _Clean Code_ by Robert Martin (pp. xxi and xxii)